bktiel/rpchat/assumptions.md

 ## Assumptions

-This program implements RFC 1350, but the standard does not specify some particulars useful for translating specifications to a functioning program.
+This program implements a custom chat protocol, Basic Chat Protocol, but the standard does not specify some particulars useful for translating specifications to a functioning program.
 This file includes all of the assumptions made for the program.